svenriebedell/Dell-Tools-Intune-Install/README.md

 ## Changelog:
 1.0.0   initial version
+1.1.1   Updating some Text in Deployment Instruction like.
+DDM2.0 download

 ## Description
 This repository provide Deployment Guide and scripts you can use to install Dell Client Management Tools in Microsoft Endpoint Manager.